JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 END SUB
 ```

-Example #4.
+**Example #4**.
 The following line of code inserts a blank before the first occurrence of a right parenthesis, "(", that follows an occurrence of HRESULT.
 ```
     If pRange.FindText("HRESULT") AND pRange.FindText("(") Then pRange.SetText(" (")
 ```